exploring grief.

-exploring grief: a creative journey
+a creative journey.

-Emilie Sandy’s Mission
+Emilie Sandy’s MISSION

 Since the loss of her parents in 2012, Emilie personally discovered the therapeutic benefits of storytelling through photography.
 Her Master's degree in Photography provided an opportunity to create a personal project exploring the absence and presence of her parents.
 Inspired by the care her father received at Sue Ryder Hospice, she initiated a collaborative pilot program with the day hospice.
 Unfortunately, the COVID-19 pandemic disrupted these plans.
-However, during lockdown, Emilie launched an online workshop called "Loss and Change" to support those who had experienced loss during the pandemic, facilitated in collaboration with Dr. Neil Gibson.
+However, during lockdown, Emilie launched an online workshop called Loss and Change to support those who had experienced loss during the pandemic, facilitated in collaboration with Dr. Neil Gibson.

-Emilie's participatory projects and workshops aim to provide a channel for participants to visually express themselves and their experiences, ultimately contributing to their well-being.
+Emilie’s participatory projects and workshops aim to provide a channel for participants to visually express themselves and their experiences, ultimately contributing to their well-being.
+These workshops can also be beneficial for people living with a terminal illness.
+Emilie’s father had a terminal brain tumour, and creativity became a powerful way for them to connect, communicate, and share his story during his illness—a deeply personal experience that continues to inform her work.

-Emilie Sandy's "I Found A Small Lemon Tree" is a personal project that explores the themes of loss, memory, and the enduring power of family connections.
-The project is deeply rooted in Emilie's own experience of losing her parents and her reflections on their lives.
+Emilie Sandy’s I Found A Small Lemon Tree is a personal project that explores the themes of loss, memory, and the enduring power of family connections.
+The project is deeply rooted in Emilie’s own experience of losing her parents and her reflections on their lives.

 The project features a series of photographs that capture the essence of her parents’ lives, as well as personal objects that hold sentimental value.
 The images are often paired with poignant text, creating a powerful and moving narrative.